Yozer/BetterHttpClient/README.md

 # BetterHttpClient

-BetterHttpClient will help you making http and https requests.
+BetterHttpClient will help you making http and https requests with full cookie support.

 It supports three types of proxy servers:
   - HTTP